Schedule Advising Appointment

 PROGRAM COURSEWORK:

 Candidates typically start the Bilingual Authorization Program courses in the fall and finish in the spring.
-The study plan listed below shows the schedule, where enrollment can lead to the completion of the Bilingual Authorization Program within three quarters.
+The study plan listed below shows the schedule, where enrollment can lead to the completion of the Bilingual Authorization Program within one year.
 All candidates must maintain a 3.0 overall GPA in professional Education classes throughout the program.

-History, theories, and practices associated with contemporary bilingual education in California and the U.S. Observation and limited teaching in bilingual classrooms.
-Approximately one-half of the class taught in Spanish.
+Theories, policies, and practices associated with bilingual education and biliteracy instruction for Latinx students in California.
+Observation and teaching in bilingual classrooms.
+Approximately half of the course is delivered in Spanish.
+The course may be offered in an online or hybrid format.
 3 seminars, 1 activity.

 CREDENTIAL REQUIREMENTS: